Enterprise records management strategy guide for GRC professionals

-Information governance in the big data age is a monumental task -- especially when the associated risks are taken into consideration.
+Information governance in the big data age is a monumental task -- especially when the associated risks are taken

 The list of potential information risk sources is growing: Storing information with cloud providers and launching bring-your-own-device (BYOD) programs often create unforeseen data security concerns, and it's a trend that companies are starting to pay attention to.